gokhanmeteerturk/HeadwindHTML/README.md

 [Try it now (Codepen)](https://codepen.io/gokhanmeteerturk/pen/QWQaaoZ) Headwind HTML let's you write CSS *instead of* HTML.
 When the page is loaded, your css will be parsed and converted to HTML.

-Normally, you would create a html link like this:
+Normally, you would create an html link like this:

 ```html
 <a href="http://google.com">Text</a>